Cassandra-Samonte/MEN-Stack-CRUD-App/README.md

 ## Installation Instructions
 Before you begin, ensure you have Node.js and MongoDB installed on your machine.

 1. Clone the Repository:
-- Open your terminal or command prompt.
+Open your terminal or command prompt.
-- Navigate to the directory where you want to save the project.
+Navigate to the directory where you want to save your project.
-- Copy the project link on this page under <code>
+Copy the project link on this page under <code>
-- In your terminal enter the following command: git clone (paste project link here)
+In your terminal enter the following prompt: git clone (paste project link here)

-2. Navigate to the Project Directory:
+2. Navigate to the Project Directory
-- In your terminal enter the following command: cd MEN-Stack-CRUD-App
+In your terminal enter the following command: cd MEN-Stack-CRUD-App

 3. Install Dependencies:
-- In your terminal enter the following command: npm install
+In your terminal enter the following command: npm install

 4. Start the Application:
-- In your terminal enter the following command: npm start
+In your terminal enter the following command: npm start

 5. Open in Browser:
 Once the application starts, it will be available at http://localhost:3000/